Human rights in Lebanon: Treatment of homosexuals

-In 2009, the inception of Laique Pride on Facebook marked a pivotal moment for Lebanon's secular and LGBTQ+ communities.
-Unlike traditional pride events focusing solely on LGBTQ visibility, this march ambitiously called for civil marriage laws, challenging Lebanon's sectarian divisions and advocating for liberal values despite that the majority of its organizers were queer evangelical secularists.
-"A politics of queer visibility informed Laique Pride and was deployed for political and social demands that were explicitly heterosexual— a civil marriage law.
-The Laique Pride march was, in effect, a public and mass coming out party— not of the initiative’s LGBTQ members but for a community of people who identify as members of a secular counter-public."
-This innovative approach questioned societal norms around marriage and leadership positions and cleverly critiqued religious conversion practices.
-"During the Laique Pride march, organizers cynically highlighted practices of religious conversion that they believed were 'strategic' rather than faith-based.
-They printed signs for the march that read, 'I want to be President of the Republic.
-Should I convert to Christianity?' and 'I want to marry you, shall I become Muslim?'"
-The event's strategic navigation of public opinion and homophobia emphasized secularism over explicit LGBTQ rights advocacy to foster a broader base of support.
-"The activist explained that a public association between the first secular march and queer rights would be a disservice to the larger cause and discredit it in the minds of the public."
-This careful approach underscored the nuanced battle for tolerance and inclusivity in a society grappling with deep-seated sectarianism and evolving towards a more secular, inclusive future.

 On 24 June 2022, Lebanese authorities banned peaceful gatherings of lesbian, gay, bisexual, transgender and intersex (LGBTI) people.
 A wave of anti-LGBTI hate speech on social media by individuals and some religious groups, followed the ministry's letter, including incitement to violence, death threats, and calls to ban the scheduled events by force.

 Women's suffrage rights

 Women earned the right to vote in 1952, five years later than men, who earned it in 1947 shortly after independence from the French mandate.
 In 1957 the requirement for women to have elementary education before voting was dropped.

 Internet restrictions

 Multiple websites have been reported to be blocked, somewhat inconsistently.
 The Ministry of Telecommunication is known to have ordered gambling sites and a few pornographic sites to be blocked, based on judiciary decisions.

 Lebanese law permits the censoring of pornographic and religious materials only when considered a threat to national security.
 As of 2014 the law doesn't prohibit individuals from accessing pornographical content (same for child porn, considered a criminal act), or any other type of content on the Internet.